davignomob-debug/chinelaohube/README.md

 end

 local function GetMinhaBase()
-    local ok, server = pcall(function() return workspace.Server end)
+    -- busca sempre do zero, funciona em qualquer servidor local ok, bases = pcall(function()
-    if not ok or not server then return nil end local bases = server:FindFirstChild("Bases")
+        return workspace.Server.Bases
+    end)
-    if not bases then return nil end for _, base in pairs(bases:GetChildren()) do
+    if not ok or not bases then return nil end for _, base in pairs(bases:GetChildren()) do
         local ownerId = base:FindFirstChild("OwnerId")
         if ownerId and tostring(ownerId.Value) == tostring(LocalPlayer.UserId) then